Powered By Blogger

 you are already that."

 "O traveler!
 Seek the path that lies within you.
 You and your Beloved are in the same body.
 Your Beloved is pervading everywhere, but not being perceived.
 Those initiated by Guru are able to recognize Him within their bodies.
-O traveller!
+O traveler!
 If you wish to go alone on the path of the Lord, look for the path within and do not delay.
 The four spheres of darkness, Light, Sound and Soundlessness [Anadi, Anami] -- they all lie within the temple of your body."
 (Padavali of Maharshi Mehi)

 Awaken to the Resplendent Light Within You